Here you’ll find a collection of author photos, book covers and author bios for press.

 Author & Event Photos

 Cheryl Unruh’s newest book is a collection of poetry, Walking on Water (Meadowlark Books).
-She writes about the land, sky, the weather.
-About life and death.
-As a child, she helped her father maintain the township cemetery; her curiosity about death began there.
+A Kansas native, Cheryl often writes about place, about the Kansas topography, the sky, weather and seasons.

 Walking on Water Book Description (Short)